 Eating in Greece, The Street Food

-Souvlaki the world famous Greek specialty!
+Souvlaki the world-famous Greek specialty!

 Eating in Greece is not so easy sometimes!
 Beware where you are in Greece so that you order it the right way.
-Northern Greece when they say souvlaki they mean meat on a stick.
-In Athens and southern Greece souvlaki is the whole wrap.
+In Northern Greece when they say souvlaki they mean meat on a stick.
+In Athens and southern Greece, souvlaki is the whole wrap.
 Order “apo ola” (onion, tzatziki or mustard sauce, potatoes, tomato) and enjoy the cheapest and most delicious food in Greece!

 Koulouri the Absolute snack

 There is not one Greek that has not eaten Koulouri!
-It is the most popular snack in Greece for every time during the day.
+It is the most popular snack in Greece every time during the day.
 Koulouri is a circular bread covered with sesame seeds. Εxtremely delicious and you will not get hungry for hours.
 You can have it for breakfast with some cheese or alone, as a snack before lunch or in the afternoon.
-You can find it in the streets, bakeries, coffee shops, even at super markets!
+You can find it in the streets, bakeries, coffee shops, even at supermarkets!
 For just 50 cents you have the perfect snack!

 Spanakopita (spinach pie), the best pie in Greece

-If you want a sweet for a snack then loukoumades is what you are looking for.
+If you want a sweet for a snack then loukoumades are what you are looking for.
 Not so easy to find them like the other choices but you can still find them everywhere in Greece.
-This are practically the Greek donuts.
+This is practically the Greek donuts.
 Fried and served with honey syrup and cinnamon and nuts if you like.
 You can also find them covered with Nutella.
 A great sweet snack that you must try while in Greece.